topGcodes2/llm_osint/README.md

 # Fork Features
-llm_osint with local models running on oobagooba local, replacing openai enpoints, brightdata replacing both serper.dev and scrapingbee.
+llm_osint with local models running on oobagooba local, replacing openai enpoints to lower costs and make more accessible, brightdata replacing both serper.dev and scrapingbee.

 Work in progress.